 19. Consider the impacts of remote working.
 “Moving forward, everything will be measured differently because employees are at home.
 Their satisfaction level with their IT department will be how easy it is for them to get the hardware and assets they need delivered to them.
 Companies need to re-think operations and the value they’re looking to get out of their IT and digital systems.” – Hardware Asset Management in the Work-from-home Environment, AMI; Twitter: @AMITracks

 20. Keep employees informed of updates.
-“An efficient asset management process also ensures you can comply with regulations related to equipment, as well as respond to any audit requirements.
+“An efficient asset management process also ensures you can comply with regulations related to equipment and property asset management, as well as respond to any audit requirements.
 Additionally, by alerting your team to upcoming needs (such as software updates, periodic routine maintenance, or devices reaching their end-of-life), you can proactively advise actions for decision-makers, thus increasing your company’s efficiency.” – How to Demonstrate the Value of IT Asset Management, SolarWinds; Twitter: @SolarWinds

 21. Consider regulatory and security needs.
 “Most employees working in an office setting have company-supplied desktops, and enterprises are increasingly supplied with mobile IT such as smartphones and tablets.
 An IT asset management solution helps deter theft and unwanted transfer, streamlines the coordination of maintenance, and allows for quick replacements when assets fail.
 Certain businesses and even IT companies providing third-party services to highly-regulated industries may be required to have an IT asset tracking solution that meets minimum standards.” – Asset Tracking: Custom Systems and Solutions to Monitor and Track Assets across a Range of Industries, Camcode; Twitter: @camcode